AB1: History

 In October 2008, the AB group withdrew from subscription DTT, stopping the broadcast of its channel AB1.
 The reason given is "the lack of visibility" of subscription DTT.
 The freed frequency had been reassigned to France Ô so that it can be broadcast over the whole of France.

-As of 27 August 2010 the channel began broadcasting WWE SmackDown on Friday night to complement the WWE Raw broadcast on RTL9, thus giving the premiere of these programs to subscribers of both channels before their broadcast on NT1, previously belonging to the AB Groupe and free-to-air.
+On 27 August 2010, the channel began broadcasting WWE SmackDown on Friday night to complement the WWE Raw broadcast on RTL9, thus giving the premiere of these programs to subscribers of both channels before their broadcast on NT1, previously belonging to the AB Groupe and free-to-air.
 In March 2013, AB1 obtained the broadcast rights for all 2013 pay-per-view live, including WrestleMania 29 on 7 April.
 The channel also announced that it will broadcast the WWE Main Event from 5 April 2013, at 20:45.
 On 6 April 2014 WrestleMania XXX took place in New Orleans, and to celebrate the event Phillipe Chereau and Christophe Agius had their own tables of commentator alongside American and Spanish commentators from the WWE.

 AB1 went into high definition at the beginning of July 2014.

-On 16 May 2013 the channel had broadcast a new documentary titled La fabuleuse histoire de Dorothée.
+On 16 May 2013, the channel had broadcast a new documentary titled La fabuleuse histoire de Dorothée.

-On 31 December 2013 the channel had broadcast the event program Et ça vous Amuse? previously broadcast on RTL9, with Gérald Dahan as its presenter.
+On 31 December 2013, the channel had broadcast the event program Et ça vous Amuse? previously broadcast on RTL9, with Gérald Dahan as its presenter.

-On 14 February 2014 humorist Daniela Martins and wrestler Sébastien Loew presented My First Great Love, on Valentine's Day.
+On 14 February 2014, humorist Daniela Martins and wrestler Sébastien Loew presented My First Great Love, on Valentine's Day.

 For the 2014/2015 season, the channel offered new series as well as new episodes.
 It also featured feature films and reality TV shows.

 In 2022, AB1 announces the launch of its first original production, Capucine, in September 2022.